laurent22/joplin/readme/faq.md

 ## How can I edit my note in an external text editor?

-The editiior command (may include arguments) defines which editor will be used to open a note.
+The editor command (may include arguments) defines which editor will be used to open a note.
 If none is provided it will try to auto-detect the default editor.
 If this does nothing or you want to change it for Joplin, you need to configure it in the Preferences -> Text editor command.

 Some example configurations are: (comments after #)